Bharath-Deva/keyValueDataSet/README.md

 ## KeyValueDataStore
 KeyValueDataStore is a Python library which is a file based __*key-value datastore*__ that supports CRD OPERATIONS.
 This data store is meant to local storage.

-[src.py](https://github.com/Bharath-Deva/bharathdeva/blob/master/src.py) souurce file for the library
+[src.py](https://github.com/Bharath-Deva/bharathdeva/blob/master/src.py) source file for the library.

-[unit_test.py](https://github.com/Bharath-Deva/bharathdeva/blob/master/unit_test.py) unit testing file for the library
+[unit_test.py](https://github.com/Bharath-Deva/bharathdeva/blob/master/unit_test.py) unit testing file for the library.

 ### Business Marks
 - It can be initialized using an optional file path.
 If file path is not provided, it will reliably create itself in a corresponding location on the laptop.